subsquid/docs/docs/deployments-two-release-notes.md

 sidebar_class_name: hidden
 ---

-# SQD Cloud Deployments, now upgraded!
+# SQD Cloud deployments, now upgraded!

-**What's new?**
+## What's new?

-Over the last 6 months we've seen hundreds of team deploy thousands of squids to SQD Cloud.
+Over the last 6 months we've seen hundreds of teams deploy thousands of squids to [SQD Cloud](/cloud).
 Many of you have given us feedback that you'd like to see a more flexible and collaborative set of tools for your deployment flow.
 We hear you.
 We agree.
-So today we're introducing two new features
+So today we're introducing two new features:

 * **Slots:** Forget incrementing a single version number!
 Versions will be retired and replaced by slots, a customisable identifier for each deployment.
 * **Tags:** Remembering which squid is which just got a lot easier!
 Now you can create and assign multiple custom tags to any deployment.
-As a result we'll be retiring the Set Production URL feature.
+As a result we'll be retiring the [Production alias](/cloud/resources/production-alias) feature.
 Now tags act as aliases, making it possible to create, identify and consume endpoints.

 [Here's a detailed changelog.](/deployments-two-changelog)

-**Why the change?**
+## Why the change?

 When we initially built the original deployment flow versions felt appropriate.
 A simple number you could increment on each deployment if necessary.
 This worked well in simple scenarios, but over time this gradually became more difficult to manage for those of you with any kind of deployment complexity.